 Discussion Forums (200 points) - Five (5) Discussion Forums, each worth 50 points, for a total of 200 points or 20% of your final grade.
-The discussion with lowest grade will be dropped.
+The discussion with the lowest grade will be dropped.

 You will have discussion posts in many of your modules.
 Each Discussion Forum will include a learning assignment with discussion prompts and requires a reply to a classmate's post.
+The discussion forums provides for the exchange of ideas which is vital to learning.
 The posts will be graded for content, grammar and spelling.
 You will not receive any points if you do not post an assignment post (even if you post reply posts).
 Your posts will partially contribute to the SPC Writing requirement.

 Writing Assignments (150 points) - Four (4) Writing Assignments, each worth 50 points, for a total of 150 points or 15% of your final grade.
-The writing assignment with lowest grade will be dropped.
+The writing assignment with the lowest grade will be dropped.

 You will be asked to apply what you have learned in three different modules with well-written essay submissions.
 You will receive clear instructions on the specifics.
 All written work must be submitted to the Dropboxes within the course.
-The Dropboxes utilize Turnitin in order to detect plagiarism and AI.
+The Dropboxes utilize Turnitin in order to detect plagiarism.
 These submissions will be graded based upon completion of the assignment requirements as well as content, grammar and spelling.
 Complete all submissions adequately to earn credit.
 Your written assignments will partially contribute to the SPC Writing Requirement.

 Civic Engagement Paper (100 points) - One (1) Civic Engagement Paper worth 100 points or 10% of your final grade.
-Instructions for this paper are in the Civic Engagement Project Module.
+See in the Community Engagement module for detailed information about the assignment requirements.